The Incredible Highs (And Mighty Lows) Of Older Women Solo Travel

 • You’ll often get special treatment – I can’t count the number of times I’ve been given preferential seating on a bus because I was a solo female of a certain age.

-• You’ll meet more people – in countries where single women traveling alone are rare, your solo status will awaken interest and curiosity, and you’ll be more open about starting a conversation if your attention isn’t taken up with a travel partner.
+• You’ll meet more people – in countries where single women traveling alone are still rare, your solo status will awaken interest and curiosity, and you’ll be more open about starting a conversation if your attention isn’t taken up with a travel partner.

 • You’ll become more self-confident when there’s no one to blame or complain to – life just is.